jiyizhezhang/jiyizhezhang.github.io/_pages/research.md

         style="width: 105%;">
 </div>

-With the help of artificial intelligence, robotics experimentation and modelling tools, we aim at:
+With the help of digital tools, we aim at:
 1. Understanding the complexity of separation science
 2. Accelerating separation process design and development
 3. Reducing cost and environmental impact from in silico testing and optimisation